 This face wash contains two of my favourite skincare ingredients – activated charcoal and coffee.
 It is hypoallergenic and free of SLS and Parabens, thereby making it safe for all types of skin.
 The formula is black and slightly runny in consistency, it lathers quite easily and sucks out the grease and gunk from the skin quite efficiently.
 After using the product, my skin feels squeaky clean and even has a slight glow.
 Since the product is meant for oil control, it can be a little drying if you don’t have oily skin but works really well at keeping my combination skin shine-free for several hours.
 The activated charcoal does a fine job at thoroughly cleansing the skin while the coffee helps remove dead cell and restore the natural radiance of the skin.
 Other key ingredients include aloe vera extracts, tea tree oil, and light kaolin which definitely help at cleansing the pores while leaving the skin hydrated.
 The face wash has a very natural scent that reminds me of tea tree oil and charcoal, which means that the brand has not added any strong perfume in the formula, thereby making it suitable for sensitive skin.

 The packaging is in the form of a sturdy tube with a flip cap that clicks into place, preventing any leakage, and a 100ml tube is priced at INR 249.
 This product is slightly expensive but is definitely worth the investment for those with greasy and acne-prone skin, especially those with a busy lifestyle.
-This face wash receives 5 sparkling stars from me and I am excited to try out other face washes from the brand really soon!
+This face wash receives 4 sparkling stars (-1 because it is a little drying) from me and I am excited to try out other face washes from the brand really soon!

 Everybody swears by them already, but I never tried them before.
 Simply because I am not a fan of makeup wipes and personally prefer my entire arsenal of lotions and potions for an elaborate skin care routine.
 However, on my recent trips, the Kara Skin Care Wipes were absolute saviours for me.
 Here is why I liked this product so much.